M-Scott-Lassiter/Alphanumeric-Encoder/README.md

 </details>

 ***

 ## Getting Started

 ### Purpose

 `alphanumeric-encoder` is a lightweight library with no dependencies.
+It can encode an integer into a letter representation, and decode the letter back into a number.

+This is useful for converting letter indexes (used by people) to numbers (used by computers).
+Examples include:
+- Spreadsheet columns (e.g. Microsoft Excel's end column is "XFD" which corresponds to 16384)
+- Chess boards use letters and numbers to identify the grid
+- Geographic grid reference systems

 ### Install as an NPM Package